kyma-project/community/guidelines/content-guidelines/03-documentation-toggle.md

 This section contains exemplary uses of the toggle in Markdown documents.

-* See an example of the toggle added as a regular document section:
+* See the example of the toggle added as a regular document section:

 <div tabs name="installation">
   <details>